tytydraco/yessleep/out/Yesterday.md

 I was in my apartment, awaiting a visitation like I was the patient.
 When I’d sold the house, it wasn’t to extinguish my memories of what we’d started.
 On the contrary, I’d needed the money to hire a priest.
 Not the kind that exorcises demons.
 Not that kind at all.

 Dishes were piled up so high they blocked out the window.
-Along with rotting food, it smelled like mothballs and incense, like the inside of a church.
+Along with moldering food, it smelled like mothballs and incense, like the inside of a church.

 The lights went out.